JeffDeCola/hello-go-deploy-azure-vm/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://jeffdecola.mit-license.org)

-`hello-go-deploy-azure-vm` _will test, build, push (to DockerHub) and deploy a long running "hello-world" Docker Image to Amazon Web Services (aws)._
+`hello-go-deploy-azure-vm` _will test, build, push (to DockerHub) and deploy a long running "hello-world" Docker Image to Microsoft Azure VM._

 I also have other repos showing different deployments,